Who We Are

 Jungle City is a leader in community focused dance practice, offering an alternative to the mainstream, centering our practice around cultural and social dance forms that stem from African roots.

-We believe these dance forms offer the tools that can go beyond just artistic expression and performance to also support our mental health and wellbeing, improve our social connections, initiate personal, collective and spiritual growth, and has the power to create real, positive social change.
+We believe these dance forms offer the tools that go beyond just artistic expression and performance to also support our mental health and wellbeing, improve our social connections, initiate personal, collective and spiritual growth, and has the power to create real, positive social change.

 How It Started